IBM/cloud-enterprise-examples/iac/01-getting-started/remote_state/etcd/README.md

    etcd_admin_password = "$uPerSeCre7Pa55w0r"
    ```

    Replace `OWNER` by your user id or something that identify you, do not use `_` neither uppercase characters.
 Also make sure to set a good password for the variable `etcd_admin_password`.
-You can use the following one-liner to generate a random string on MacOS X and Linux with 32 alpha-numeric characters and symbols.
+You can use the following one-liner to generate a random string on MacOS X and Linux with 32 alpha-numeric characters.

    ```bash
    LC_CTYPE=C tr -dc 'a-zA-Z0-9' < /dev/urandom | head -c 32